Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You whisper fears into the mind of a creature you can see within range, forcing it to make a WIS Save.
 On a failure, the target is [Frightened](conditions.md#frightened) of any number of creatures of your choice until the end of your next turn.
 While [Frightened](conditions.md#frightened) in this way, a creature treats all creatures it can see as hostile.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, you can select one additional target for each two slot levels above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, you can select one additional target for each two slot levels above 3.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*